Kizer Little River Bowie Knife Review

 The main thing still running in The Little River’s favor in this comparison is that the balance probably makes it feel a little better in hand thanks to the evenness of its size.
 There’s a big enough difference between wielding a knife just under 11 inches and a knife just under 9 inches that I would recommend the Little River Bowie as a smaller alternative to the BK2, even if it might be a slightly inferior alternative.

-Conclusion: A Really Good Knife with Flaws
+A Really Good Knife with A Few Flaws

 The Kizer Little River Bowie knife has a few problems, but oerall it is an excellent knife.